-The CARITAS Works Workforce Development Program consists of three components that will ultimately guide participants to attain sustainable economic security and become productive, independent, joyful, and service-driven members of their community.
+The CARITAS Works workforce development program consists of three components.
+Each one guides participants to attain sustainable economic security and become productive, independent, joyful, and service-driven members of their community.

-- Works is a five-week, eight hour a day (160+ hours), job-readiness and skills development program.
-The program encompasses: character building, career development and life skills classes, including 24 hrs. of computer classes.
+- Works is a six-week, eight-hour a day (160+ hours), job-readiness, and life skills development program.
+The program encompasses character building, career development, life skills, and computer training.

-- Job Club provides access to the computer lab, employment resources, and personal assistance with job applications and resources to support employment opportunities.
-Temporary employment with a small stipend through CARITAS is available while an active member of Works Job Club.
+- Job Club provides access to the computer lab, employment resources, personal assistance with job applications, and resources to support employment opportunities.
+Temporary employment with a small stipend through CARITAS is available while they are an active member of Job Club.

-CARITAS offers certification courses (6 hours) throughout the year for anyone who will operate sit-down forklifts (powered industrial trucks).
+CARITAS offers 6-hour certification courses throughout the year for anyone who will operate sit-down forklifts (powered industrial trucks).
 Upon successful completion of the course and testing, the participant will receive both a wallet size and an 8 x 10 certificate valid in Virginia.
-Please learn more here.
+Learn more here.

-We help men and women in our program prepare for the workforce in a number of ways.
+We help men and women in our program prepare for the workforce in several ways.
 One of those is ensuring they have the right wardrobe essentials.
-We currently accept a limited amount of men’s wardrobe items.
-They can be delivered at 700 Dinwiddie Avenue.
+We occasionally accept a limited amount of professional wardrobe items.
+They can be delivered to the CARITAS Center at 2220 Stockton Street.
 Please call or email before making a donation: email@example.com or (804) 612-1752.